 Postgraduate Certificate in Specialist Teaching

-Candidates wishing to enrol in the Postgraduate Certificate in Specialist Teaching must have:
+To enrol in the Postgraduate Certificate in Specialist Teaching, you must have:

-- qualified for a New Zealand teacher education degree or qualified for a recognised three-year diploma in early childhood, primary, or secondary teaching in New Zealand, and
+- qualified for an Aotearoa New Zealand teacher education degree, or qualified for a recognised three-year diploma in early childhood, primary, or secondary teaching in Aotearoa; and

-- hold current teacher registration in New Zealand, and
+- hold current teacher registration in Aotearoa; and

 The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.